 There are several steps involved in an in-vitro fertilization cycle (IVF).
-Before a cycle is initiated, the couple will have their treatment plan designed by either Dr. Barnett or Dr. Ku.
+Before a cycle is initiated, the couple will have their treatment plan designed by their Dallas IVF Physician.
 Nurses do not make treatment plans at Dallas IVF.

 Step One – Ovarian Stimulation

 The female patient administers fertility medications to stimulate the production of multiple eggs.
 These medications, termed gonadotropins, are administered daily over a period of a few weeks.
 The medications are administered subcutaneously at home.
 While taking these medications, the patient’s progress is monitored at our offices through the aid of transvaginal ultrasounds and by testing blood estradiol levels every few days.

 Once the eggs are of a mature size, as determined through office monitoring, the patient administers a “trigger” injection of either hCG (human chorionic gonadotropin) or lupron.
 The trigger injection helps mature the eggs and prepare them for the retrieval.
 Approximately 36 hours later, as an outpatient at our Fully Licensed and Accredited Ambulatory Surgery Center, the egg retrieval takes place.
 Egg retrievals are performed in an operating room with anesthesia administered by a board certified Anesthesiologist.
 A thin needle, which is attached to the side of an ultrasound probe, pierces the top of the vagina, and the eggs are retrieved.
 A typical egg retrieval last about 10 to 15 minutes.
 The patient recovers quickly following the procedure and is often discharged about an hour later from the facility.
 The patient is instructed to go home and rest, but can return to work the following day.